aliarcanakgun/godot-ac-telemetry/README.md

 ### Data & file notes:

-* Telemetry structures:: `SPagePhysics` and `SPageGraphic` match the memory layout expected from Assetto Corsa (packed with 4-byte alignment).
+* Telemetry structures:: `SPagePhysics`, `SPageGraphic` and `SPageStatic` match the memory layout expected from Assetto Corsa (packed with 4-byte alignment).
-* Output file:: `last_session_data.bin` contains serialized `TelemetrySnapshot` sequences per lap — consumers must read the binary layout matching `TelemetrySnapshot`.
+* Output file: `last_session_data.bin` contains serialized `TelemetrySnapshot` sequences organized by laps.
+Each snapshot captures `SPagePhysics` and `SPageGraphic` data at every `sample_interval`.
+Snapshots are buffered into a lap-specific vector, which are then stored in a session-wide "main" vector.
+The entire session is flushed to the binary file only when logging is finished.
 * Platform:: Current implementation uses Win32 APIs (OpenFileMapping, MapViewOfFile, FormatMessage, etc.) and is Windows-only.
 For cross-platform usage, the IPC layer must be refactored.